-respondent.
-The person responding to the opening brief; the person who won in the trial court.
+respondent The person responding to the opening brief; the person who won in the trial court.

-respondent's brief (abbreviated RB).
-A brief filed by the party who won "below" (in the superior court) that responds to the issues raised in the appellant's opening brief with arguments why the rulings the trial court made were correct or, if they were in error, why the error was harmless.
+respondent's brief (abbreviated RB) A brief filed by the party who "won" in the superior court that responds to the issues raised in the appellant's opening brief with arguments why the rulings the trial court made were correct or, if they were in error, why the error was harmless.

-serve and file.
-A paper filed in a court is to be accompanied by proof of prior service of a copy of the paper on the attorney for each party who is represented by a separate attorney or on the individual person if he or she is self-represented.
+serve and file All papers filed in the superior court or the Court of Appeal, unless otherwise noted, are to be accompanied by proof of prior service of a copy of the paper on the attorney for each party who is represented by a separate attorney or on the individual person if he or she is self-represented.
 Whenever the paper is required to be given or served on a party, the service should be made on the party's attorney if he or she has one.

-The above references are for filing in paper form under an undue hardship exemption.
-Under the court's mandatory electronic filing, the Proof of service.
-The process of providing exact copies of the documents filed in court to the other parties involved in the case.
+service The process of providing exact copies of the documents filed in court to the other parties involved in the case.
 It may be done in person, in which case the notice must be handed to the person himself or to a person designated to receive service, or it may be done by mail.
 Service must be done by someone over the age of 18 who is not a party to the case.
 The original signed Proof of Service is attached to the back of the original document being filed and tells who got the notice, what date it was served and who served it.
 If service is in person, it will also give the name of the person taking the documents and the time and place of service.
 The court does not serve papers for you.
-Everything filed with the Court of Appeal (except a request for fee waiver or disability accommodation) must be accompanied by a Proof of Service.
-(See Sample Form C.) The above references are for filing in paper form under an undue hardship exemption.
-Under the court's mandatory electronic filing, the Proof of Service will be the last page of your electronic filing.
-Alternatively, for a fee, you may use TrueFiling as your process server in lieu of producing your own Proof of Service.
+Everything filed with the Court of Appeal, unless otherwise noted, must be accompanied by a Proof of Service.